koberstine/readme-generator/sample-README.md

   ## Contributing

-  No contributions are accepted for this project at this time
+  No contributions to the project are being accepted at this time

   ## Tests